 Events, Seminars and Dissertations

-Drexel LeBow’s Dragon Datathon is a high energy, one-day event that brings together teams of undergraduate students to turn data into actionable insight.
+Drexel LeBow’s Undergraduate Datathon is a high energy, one-day event that brings together teams of students to turn data into actionable insight.